 The exhibition is being held in the medieval, brick-vaulted salt magazines beneath the Palazzo Pubblico in Siena's main square, and there are plans to seek a permanent home for it in Italy or France.
 It consists of more than 100 illustrated 14th- and 15th-century manuscripts showing a wide range of inventions and machines.

 There are also working models, built from the Renaissance designs.
 Half a dozen of these are large-scale reconstructions, and make for an impressive sight as they thump and clank away.
 There are also three-dimensional computer simulations of other machines and siege engines in action.

 Two key figures are Mariano di Iacopo, known as Taccola (1382-1458?) and Francesco di Giorgio (1439-1502).
 Both influenced Leonardo, many of whose drawings are detailed copies of the designs of others - 'like a series of photos recording contemporary technology,' in Galluzzi's words.

 Both Taccola and Francesco di Giorgio were Sienese, and Siena was for more than a century a thriving center of technological innovation.
 A great stimulus to the city's artistic engineering workshops were the particular local challenges facing the burgeoning city-state.
 For this hilltop city the problem of water supply was paramount.
-This was overcome by a sophisticated system of subterranean tunnels and tanks called bottini (still in use until recently).
+This was overcome by a sophisticated system of subterranean tunnels and tanks called 'bottini' (still in use today).